JanMatas/chakra-next-blog-starter/README.md

 All posts are stored in `/app/posts` directory.
 You can just create new mdx files there.
 The code assumes the format of the header stays the same.

 ##  Documentation
-You can start by reading a tutorial at https://www.uprightly.app/blog/fast-blog and then following the commit history to understand how we got into this state
+You can start by reading a tutorial at https://www.uprightly.app/blog/fast-blog and then following the commit history to understand how we got into this state.

 ## Production use
 Currently used on [www.uprightly.app](https://www.uprightly.app).